 Demonstrated use of HTTP

 Upon request from the QUIC Working Group, the HTTPBIS Working Group will review the QUIC Working Group's documents regarding the use of HTTP over the transport protocol they define, providing feedback and collaborating where necessary.

 Once the QUIC Working Group publishes the expression of HTTP semantics in QUIC (HTTP/3), the HTTPBIS Working Group will maintain and develop extensions for HTTP/3 as necessary.
 This includes ancillary specifications (e.g. QPACK).

 Other HTTP-Related Work

-The Working Group may define additional extensions to HTTP as work items, provided that:
+The Working Group may define extensions and other documents related to HTTP as work items, provided that:

-* The Area Directors approve the addition and add corresponding milestones.
+The Area Director approves the addition and add corresponding milestones.